-- The tow bar is not designed for vertical extensions.
-Any modifications to the tow bar or its mountings may result in damage to the boat and injury to the user. - The tower may strike low objects.
+- The tower may strike low objects.
 Check clearance height around docks, shore, overhanging objects, bridges and power lines. - Do not pull past 45 degrees of the centerline of the boat.
 Failure to follow this rule could result in the boat capsizing.